Microsoft Edge just left a serious rival in its dust

 Microsoft Edge improvements

 Launched in January 2020, the new Chromium-based Edge got off to a slow start, but began to gather momentum as the year progressed.
-Since last summer, Microsoft has more than tripled its browser’s market share.
+Since last summer, the browser's market share has more than tripled.

 The increase in adoption can be attributed in part to renewed marketing efforts, but also to improvements that brought the experience in line with other modern web browsers.